 Financial statements must be organized in a specific manner.
 The legislation for this area is extensive and regulates the entire production process: from bookkeeping of the enterprise's transactions to the type of information that has to be disclosed in the publicly available annual report.

-The first part of the course covers techniques and methods used for an enterprise to record all its transactions in the course of a year.
+The first part of the course gives an overview of financial statements and the role accounting information plays in the economy.
+The second part covers techniques and methods used for an enterprise to record all its transactions in the course of a year.
 It is not sufficient to consecutively book the transactions that take place.
 The financial statements must be set up at the end of the fiscal year, which means that the enterprises must value their assets and debts and calculate how much that has been lost or gained.
-The second part of the course covers this process and addresses what the financial statements shall include of information and the rules that govern valuation of assets and liabilities and recognition of revenues and expenses.
+The third part covers this process and addresses what the financial statements shall include of information and the Norwegian rules that govern valuation of assets and liabilities and recognition of revenues and expenses.

 - What are accounts and accounting?